helseprofil/norgeo/README.md

 ![output-result](man/figures/kommune_merge.png)

 The data elucidate the complexity of all the codes change.
-For Larvik for instance, the munucipality has grown in 2020 with the inclusion of Lardal.
+For Larvik for instance, the municipality has grown in 2020 with the inclusion of Lardal.
 Therefore the code for Larvik has changed twice.
 How about Holmestrand?
-When there are more than 350 manucipalities with different changes, then tracking these can be a nightmare.
+When there are more than 350 municipality with different changes, then tracking these can be a nightmare.
 The same with enumeration units ie. *grunnkrets* with 14000 units!